jpikl/cfxnes/README.md

     ./node_modules/bower/bin/bower install
     ./node_modules/gulp/bin/gulp.js

+You can also try `gulp --production` to enable optimizations.

-* Application is running at <http://localhost:5000>
+Application is running at <http://localhost:5000>.

-* Put your *.nes* ROM files inside the `server/roms` directory to see them in game library (application has to be restarted).
+Put your *.nes* ROM files inside the `server/roms` directory to see them in game library (application has to be restarted).